 Harding enrolled at MHS in 1973 when he was 13 years old and attributes his strong sense of ethics and personal accountability to his years there.
 Harding remembers MHS as a place where mentors, swimming coaches and high school teachers shaped his professional path and positively influenced his self-worth.
 While at MHS, he was a member of the junior and senior swimming teams, worked as a lifeguard and water safety instructor and was a member of the drill team (color guard).

-Now, as the chair of the Healthcare Innovation Team at Medtronic—the world’s largest medical device company— Harding and his colleagues are transforming medical products and services around the world.
+Now, as the chair of the 336 member Technical Fellows Organization at Medtronic—the world’s largest medical device company—Harding and his colleagues are transforming medical products and services around the world.
 A celebrated biomedical engineer and innovator, Harding and his team have developed Medtronic’s core technologies, which are used to treat nearly 40 medical conditions.
-In 2018 alone, the 300-member research team that Harding leads, filed 45 patent applications.
+In 2018 alone, the more than 200-member technology research team that Harding co-leads, filed 45 patent applications.
 Harding is also the sole inventor of the first wireless pacemaker for the heart and co-inventor of countless other medical devices.

 After MHS, Harding went on to earn a Bachelor of Science degree in computer science with an emphasis on electrical engineering at Millersville University.
 Since then, he earned a master’s degree in Information Systems from University of Phoenix and is on track to complete a Ph.D. in General Psychology with an emphasis in Integrating Technology, Learning and Psychology at Grand Canyon University in 2019.

 Harding and his wife of 27 years, Madeline, reside in Chandler, Arizona, with their dogs, Roo and Ivi.